CreditCards.com resources for shopping, learning about credit and managing debt during the back to school season.

 You may want to shelter your college student from the complicated world of credit (and debt), but at some point they will need to learn the ropes.

-for first card: Begin here
+18 and ready for first card: Begin here

 Are you a young adult thinking about applying for your first credit card?
 Read this before you do anything else.